SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/use-web-parts-full-width-column.md

 ## Enable support for the full-width column

 By default, SharePoint Framework client-side web parts cannot be placed in full-width column layouts.
-To allow users to add your web part to full-width columns, in the web part manifest set the `supportsFullBleed` property to `true`.
+To allow users to add your web part to full-width columns, in the web part manifest (*the `*.manifest.json` file adjacent to the web part `*.ts` file*) set the `supportsFullBleed` property to `true`.

 ```json
 {